radumarias/rencfs/docs/readme/Testing.md

 3. Create codespace on main
   ![image](https://github.com/user-attachments/assets/5fee55f6-ef54-427c-b790-c135312d3355)
 4. This will create the container on GitHub.
 If it asks you to setup config, select the minimum possible CPU and RAM
 5. Start it and leave it to finish.
-This could take a bit longer
+This could take a bit longer.
+This will open a VSCode in the browser
 6. Goto terminal in the browser version of the VSCode editor you're presented with.
-It should be at the bottom, or open it from the menu `Terminal -> New Terminal`
-7. You can find the menu in the top left, with 3 lines icon
+It should be at the bottom.
+If not, open it from the `Terminal -> New Terminal` menu.
+You can find the menu in the top left, with 3 lines icon
   ![image](https://github.com/user-attachments/assets/48681023-e450-49b3-8526-ec0323be0d40)
-8. Install Rust by pasting these in the terminal:
+7. Install Rust by pasting these in the terminal:
   ```bash
   apt-get update && apt-get install fuse3
   curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh